noahehall/nim/README.md

     - likely should embed everything in runnableExamples to have useful docs
       - nahh the `fmt"{blah=}"` is too sweet
       - plus runnableExamples doesnt catch errors
-      - TODO: add sourcepath to nim_docs in nimlang.sh
+      - TODO: add sourcepath to nim_docs in nimlang.sh to easily jump to source code
     - need to resolve this before we transition back to nirv
     - for now 99% of procs are only visible in source
 - [skipped most of the section on cross compilation](https://nim-lang.org/docs/nimc.html#crossminuscompilation-for-windows)